 - Must exhibit professionalism and dignity and demonstrate the ability to enhance and maintain the profession’s public image.
 Applicants that are selected to proceed to the final round of the application review process will be required to pass a background check indicating eligibility to become a CFP® professional;

-- Scholarship recipients will be required to provide documentation of certificate program enrollment (e.g., academic transcript, official course completion letters) and costs prior to receiving their award.
+- Scholarship recipients will be required to provide documentation of certificate program enrollment (e.g., academic transcript, official course completion letters) and costs prior to receiving their award; and

 Applications will only be accepted through the application form below.
 Please do not attempt to submit application materials via mail, fax or email.
 When submitting application essays and materials, please pay close attention to spelling, grammar and presentation, as that will be factored into the grading process.